← Back to Blog

 Downtown Jacksonville is roughly 20-30 minutes via I-295 or San Jose Boulevard.
 Mayo Clinic is 25-35 minutes via JTB.
 The beaches are 30-40 minutes.
 JIA is 35-45 minutes.

-Mandarin works best for people whose work is downtown, Southside, or in the broader Jacksonville metro.
-For families with both spouses working in opposite parts of town (downtown + beaches, for example), Mandarin offers a reasonable midpoint.
+Mandarin works best for people whose work is downtown, Southside, or in the broader Jacksonville metro. for buyers with both spouses working in opposite parts of town (downtown + beaches, for example), Mandarin offers a reasonable midpoint.

 Who Mandarin works for

-Mandarin works well for families who want established Duval public schools, mature neighborhood character, riverfront access, and prices below St. Johns County or the beaches.
+Mandarin works well for buyers who want established Duval public schools, mature neighborhood character, riverfront access, and prices below St. Johns County or the beaches.

 Mandarin does not work as well for buyers wanting walkable urban living (look at San Marco or Riverside), beach lifestyle (Atlantic Beach, Neptune Beach), or master-planned amenities (Nocatee).